per1234/arduino-optiga-trust-x/README.md

 ## Installation

+### Development board and Arduino IDE
+This library is intended to work with a host microcontroller.
+In general, the library should be compatible with any Arduino board, however it has been tested for the following platforms:
+* Sparkfun ESP32 Thing (Espressif Systems, ESP32, Xtensa)
+* Adafruit Feather M0 (Atmel, SAMD21, Cortex M0)
+* STM32 Nucleo (ST Microelectronics, STM32F0, Cortex M0)
+* XMC1100 2Go (Infineon Technologies, XMC1100, Cortex M0)
+* XMC4700 Relax Kit (Infineon Technologies, XMC4700, Cortex M4)
+* WEMOS D1 mini (Espressif Systems, ESP8266, Xtensa)

+**Prior following the steps below, please go through installation manual for Arduino IDE for the board you have selected.
+For instance, the [XMC-for-Arduino](https://github.com/Infineon/XMC-for-Arduino) Arduino library for Infineon's XMC based boards.**

 ### Integration of Library
 Please download this repository from GitHub either from the latest [release](https://github.com/Infineon/arduino-optiga-trust-x/releases) of directly [here](https://github.com/Infineon/arduino-optiga-trust-x/archive/v1.0.0.zip)